 Children & Adults with Disabilities

-There are three Little Angel's Learning Centers in Zimbabwe, which serve 200 children through the provision of basic education and two daily meals.
+There are two Little Angel's Learning Centers in Zimbabwe, which serve more than 100 children through the provision of basic education and two daily meals.
 We believe that every child has the right to an education.
 We offer basic preschool education to children under the age of 5 in order to prepare them for entrance into first grade at formal schools.
 The children attend morning prayers with the staff and actively participate in singing and spiritual activities.
-Currently, Little Angels Learning Centers are located at the main property in Woodville, in Sauerstown, and in Cabatsha alongside the nutrition programs at those locations.
+Currently, Little Angels Learning Centers are located at the main property in Woodville, and in Cabatsha alongside the nutrition programs at those locations.

-MSC Zimbabwe has nutrition programs in four locations throughout Bulawayo: Pumula, Cabatsha, Sauerstown, and Woodville.
-Approximately 500 children receive a wholesome meal each day.
+MSC Zimbabwe has nutrition programs in four locations throughout Bulawayo: Pumula, Cabatsha, Woodville, and Ngozi Mine.
+Approximately 1000 children receive a wholesome meal each day.
 The children also participate in games, informal tutoring, and spiritual activities.
 The nutrition programs and the activities are led by youth that volunteer with MSC Zimbabwe.
 The children travel on foot and sometimes walk up to 10 kilometers daily to reach the nutrition program sites.
 Older children are often responsible for bringing younger siblings by the hand or on their backs to eat this daily meal.

 Three acres of the main property at Woodville are used for farming and poultry rearing.
 The produce, eggs, maize, vegetables, and chicken supplement the children’s dietary needs.
 MSC Zimbabwe raises both broiler and layer chicks in average batches of 100 each.
 The supply of food on site remains steady at an average of 60 loaves of bread and 100 eggs each day.
 Any surplus goods beyond the needs of our nutrition programs are sold to the local community for income generation.
 In terms of agriculture, inconsistent rainfall and climate changes have created some difficulty four our gardens.
 Successful crops in the past have included chomoulia, carrots, onions, cabbage, butternut squash, and maize.
 Our staff has also had an opportunity to visit one of the neighboring farms to observe and learn from their irrigation methods.